Self Graduate Fellowship

 Self Graduate Fellows are selected for their vision, career goals, and achievements.
 They are able to set and attain goals, show leadership potential and motivation, and possess a strong work ethic.
 Self Graduate Fellows demonstrate initiative, passion for achievement and lifelong learning, and make a commitment to participate in the Fellow Development Program.

-New Self Graduate Fellows for 2021-2022 will receive annual support of $32,000 for four years.
-Payment is through appointment as a graduate research assistant.
+Self Graduate Fellows for 2022-2023 will receive annual support of $34,000 for four years.
+Payment is through an appointment as a graduate research assistant.
 The fellowship covers tuition, fees, and the employer's share of student health insurance costs.
 Over the four years, fellows have access to a $5,500 professional development award.
 All fellows actively participate in the Fellow Development Program.
-The total value of the four-year doctoral fellowship exceeds $180,000.
-The 42 current Self Graduate Fellows are among 209 students who have benefited from the fellowship since it was established in 1989.
+The total value of the four-year doctoral fellowship exceeds $200,000.
+The 39 current Self Graduate Fellows are among 209 students who have benefited from the fellowship since it was established in 1989.